Certificate in Chaplaincy

 - Foster your ministerial identity and ethics for service in religiously plural contexts

-As an honored member of the Military Friendly® Schools program, we are part of a small group of higher education institutions in the U.S. that make up the Military Friendly® School list created by G.I.
+Become a military chaplain!
+As an honored member of the Military Friendly® Schools program, Northeastern Seminary is part of a small group of higher education institutions in the U.S. that make up the Military Friendly® School list created by G.I.
 Jobs magazine.

 Receive Personalized Assistance

-Explore the ethics of chaplaincy care and ministry in multifaith contexts with an accredited Certificate in Chaplaincy after completing this block in your first year of study.*
+Becoming a chaplain starts with exploring the ethics of chaplaincy care and ministry in multifaith contexts with an accredited certificate.*

 MIN 624 | Care and Counsel | 3 Credits